k0retux/fuddly/docs/source/disruptors.rst

 .. code-block:: none

    *** Generic disruptors of type 'tALT' ***
      name: d_switch_to_alternate_conf  (weight: 1, valid: False) [stateful disruptor]

-       Save the previous data the first time then switch the
-       configuration of each node, one by one, with the provided
+       Switch the configuration of each node, one by one, with the
-       alternate configuration.
-When iteration is terminated, the
+       provided alternate configuration.
-       disruptor hands over.

      generic args:
        |_ clone_node